Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison

-\textit{Photon noise sensitivity:} We compute sensitivity to photon noise with the same overlapping configurations studied just before.
+\textit{Photon noise sensitivity:} We computed the sensitivity to photon noise with the same overlapping configurations studied just before.
 Sensitivity curves are given figure \ref{fig:PWFS_angles_photon}.
-These sensitivity curves show a very different story: this time, we can see that there is no configuration always above the classical PWFS.
-If some configuration have a better sensitivity for some frequencies, it is always at the expense of others.
+These sensitivity curves show a very different story: this time, we can see that there is no configuration which is always above the classical PWFS.
+If some configuration has a better sensitivity for some frequencies, it is always at the expense of others.
 The curves are oscillating around the classical PWFS one.
 These results bring a new understanding of the FPWFS class, showing that the FPWFS configurations are not as interesting as one could have expected for the photon noise sensitivity.
-The sensitivity curves given figures \ref{fig:PWFS_angles} and \ref{fig:PWFS_angles_photon} can be compared to the ones computed for the ZWFS class given figure \ref{fig:ZWFS_depthVariation_1}, where one can notice that in its optimal configurations, the ZWFS class is out-reaching the PWFS for a large set of spatial frequencies.
+The sensitivity curves given in figures \ref{fig:PWFS_angles} and \ref{fig:PWFS_angles_photon} can be compared to the ones computed for the ZWFS class given in figure \ref{fig:ZWFS_depthVariation_1}, where one can notice that in its optimal configurations, the ZWFS class outreaches the PWFS for a large set of spatial frequencies.